Andergrove - Beaconsfield

 Health performance in Andergrove - Beaconsfield is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

+Common health conditions are prevalent across all age groups but slightly more so among older cohorts.
 The rate of private health cover is very high at approximately 55% of the total population (~9,454 people).
-The most common medical conditions in the area are mental health issues and arthritis, affecting 8.5% and 8.1% of residents respectively.
-However, 68.0% of residents declare themselves completely clear of medical ailments, compared to 69.7% across the rest of Queensland.
-As of 2016, 16.5% of residents are aged 65 and over (2,821 people).
-Health outcomes among seniors present some challenges that require more attention than those in the broader population.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.5% and 8.1% of residents respectively.
+68.0% of residents declare themselves completely clear of medical ailments compared to 69.7% across Rest of Qld.
+The population aged 65 and over is 16.5% (2,821 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health